 Related post: How to prevent colon cancer

-If anyone needs a little motivation to not lay in the tanning bed and sun here ya go!
+read on Last month on her Facebook page with the following message: a nurse posted this selfie … “If anyone needs a little motivation to not lay in the tanning bed and sun here ya go!
 This is what skin cancer treatment can look like.
 Wear sunscreen and get a spray tan.
 You only get one skin and you should take care of it.
 Learn from other people’s mistakes.
-Don’t let tanning prevent you from seeing your children grow up.
-That’s my biggest fear now that I have a two year old little boy of my own.
+Don’t let tanning prevent read on Breathe your way to better sleep

 I just ran across this video of Andrew Weil, MD, explaining how to do yoga breathing exercises, specifically the 4-7-8 breathing technique.
 It’s based on the yoga practice of

-I’ve always had trouble getting to sleep and staying asleep, and I want to give these breathing exercises a try as they are an inexpensive and drug-free approach to hopefully improving my quantity and quality of sleep.
+I’ve always had trouble getting to sleep and staying asleep, and I want to give these breathing exercises a try as they are an inexpensive and drug-free approach to hopefully improving my quantity …

 I love the British chef Jamie Oliver.
 He’s funny and he’s passionate about food.